lilinglu/Configure-a-Jupyter-Data-Science-Notebook-Server-on-AWS/README.md

 3. Adding my user to the "docker" group.

+   `tmux`

-   `tmux` `sudo usermod -aG docker ubuntu`   *you will have to log out and back in for this to take effect!*
+   `sudo usermod -aG docker ubuntu`

+   you will have to log out and back in for this to take effect!

 4. Obtaining the correct Docker image.

    `tmux` `docker pull jupyter/datascience-notebook`

-    If we see the `Status: Downloaded newer image for jupyter/datascience-notebook:latest` at the end, we got the correct         Docker image.
+    If we see the

+    `Status: Downloaded newer image for jupyter/datascience-notebook:latest`

+     we got the correct Docker image.
 5. Running the correct Docker image as a container.

    `docker run -p 443:8888 -v /home/ubuntu:/home/jovyan jupyter/datascienc-notebook`

-   *we will get a token here* **`token=b524ae0c6f5e2f5c77104738179185b74bd09f75f394f4f5`**
+   we will get a token here

+   **`token=b524ae0c6f5e2f5c77104738179185b74bd09f75f394f4f5`**

 6. Now we can visit our own own jupyter data science notebook page with the token.

    go to the page `<IPv4 Public IP>:443` and enter the token